 In Victoria, people can marry if they are:

 • aged 16 or 17 and they are marrying someone who is 18 or older, and they have a court order allowing the marriage, and their parents or guardian consent to the marriage.*

-* See the schedule to the Marriage Act for the identity of the person to give consent in the case of ex-nuptial children, adopted children or where the parents are divorced or dead.
+* See the Marriage Act for who can give consent for ex-nuptial children, adopted children or where the parents are divorced or dead.